Watson-Personal-Assistant/developer/_content/further-topics/regexp_nlu.md

 title: Using the regexp nlu
 weight: 60
 ---
 A _regexp_ natural langauge understanding (nlu) engine is provided by Watson Assistant Solutions to detect and extract intents and entities from user utterances.

+Regular expressions (that is, regex or regexp) are used to create strings of text to search for patterns that match intents and entities.
+For more information about using regular expressions, see the _Regular Expression operations topic_ in the [Python Standard Library](https://docs.python.org/3/library/re.html#regular-expression-syntax/).

 #### Key concepts
 The key concepts to be familiar with when defining a regexp nlu for your skill are as follows: